Aopeyemi98/Aopeyemi98/README.md

 - Data Analysis

 **What I'm Looking For**

-I’m looking for help with **projects, **Hackathons, **Internships, and **entry-level opportunities.
-- 💼 Job interests: Software Engineer or Backend engineer (Intern or Junior level).
+I’m looking for help with **Open Source project**, **Hackathons**, **Internships**, and **Entry-level opportunities**.
+I'm eager to collaborate on projects where I can contribute to meaningful work while learning from more experienced developers and professionals.
+Whether it's a new project or an existing one, I'm ready to dive in and help out!

 - 📫 You can [view my resume](#) and contact me by emailing adenugaopeyemi98@gmail.com.

 ---